Dr Martin Dines

 Courses taught

 My research focuses on queer writing from the 1950s to the present, and on literary engagements with space and place.
-My latest book, The Literature of Suburban Change (Edinburgh University Press, in the series Modern American Literature and the New Twentieth Century), explores how writers, from 1960 to the present, have employed formal innovation to articulate the temporal dimensions and emergent, contested histories of the US suburbs - places which are so often presumed to be timeless, fixed and finished.
+My latest book, The Literature of Suburban Change (Edinburgh University Press, in the series Modern American Literature and the New Twentieth Century), explores how writers, from 1960 to the present, have employed formal innovation to articulate the temporal dimensions and the emergent, contested histories of the US suburbs – places which are so often (and problematically) presumed to be timeless and complete.

 I am chair of the research group Race/Gender Matters, which focuses on theoretical, critical and creative engagements with race, gender and the environment.

-I welcome enquiries from potential postgraduate students who seek supervision for projects in my areas of specialism, in particular: literary responses to the built environment; writing, domesticity and the everyday; and sexuality, literature and theory.
+I welcome enquiries from potential postgraduate students who seek supervision for projects in my areas of specialism, in particular: literary responses to built and 'natural' environments; writing, domesticity and the everyday; and sexuality, literature and theory.

 Specialisms